 The Seminar Mistake

-Cooperation is all very well; it is good to have that resource.
-An especially intense and organized form of cooperation is the thematic seminar, where people working on different but related topics come together in real time, precisely to criticize each other's work.
 At the University of Washington, sometime around the mid 20th century, there existed a research unit called the Han Project, which steadily focused on clarifying little understood aspects of the Han Dynasty.
 Since no aspects of the Han Dynasty were well understood, that mandate offered a lot of room.
 The Han Project held a weekly Seminar, whose topic was publicly posted in advance.
 Apart from the regular research staff who formed the core of the Seminar, all graduate students and faculty had a standing invitation to attend, when the topic of the week was one that interested them, or one on which they had something to contribute.

 Those present at any one meeting were thus always different, to some extent, but the atmosphere of the meetings was constant.
 Students and teachers took part as equals, according to what they could contribute.
 Teachers knew that it was not a place to pontificate; students knew not to ask elementary questions.
 Within these limits, much of value to the topic of the week got asked, suggested, considered, criticized, defended, and sometimes decided.
 It was an excellent example of how to run a mixed scholarly conversation, with members of different abilities cooperating toward a common end.
 The Seminar operated under the gentle guidance of Hellmut Wilhelm, who had a positive genius for getting the best out of sometimes conflicting opinions.

 Sometimes the Seminar ventured beyond the Han Dynasty.
 On one such occasion Leon Hurvitz predistributed a draft review of a then recent Japanese translation of the Dau/Dv Jing.
 The meeting that week included the usual suspects, plus a good number of Chinese Literature students.
-These were not regulars at the Seminar, but in their own work they had been exposed to, or were engaged with, the Dau/Dv Jing.
+These were not regulars at the Seminar, but in the course of their own work they had been exposed to, or were engaged with, the Dau/Dv Jing.
 The Seminar took up Leon's predistributed draft, and went through it page by page.
 Criticisms were offered, misunderstandings were pointed out, eccentric translations of Leon's own (so like Leon: he had translated the whole of the DDJ in the course of his review) were identified.

 By the end of the session, the Seminar had been through much of the DDJ text and its problems of interpretation.
 Much of value (along with some stuff of less value) had been contributed.